ogoudey/ros_pos/README.md

 ## Guide
 1. make a ROS workspace with a /src directory
-2. clone this repo into /src
+2. clone the contents of this repo's /src into a /src of the workspace
-3. from root directory run `colcon build`
+3. from the workspacer root directory, run `colcon build`
 4. source the overlay `. install/setup.bash`
 5. `ros2 run pos service`
 6. new terminal, source the overlay